mariaeid/PHP_Assignment_1/README.md

 ### Prerequisites

-If you don't already have MAMP, go to https://www.mamp.info/en/downloads/ and download it right away!
+If you don't already have MAMP, download it at https://www.mamp.info/en/downloads/.

 ## Built With